marciof/Eon/specification/specification.md

 ## Map

-An immutable insertion ordered collection, that associates unique keys with values.
+A map is an immutable insertion ordered collection, that associates unique keys with values.

 If the same key appears multiple times, the last associated value takes precedence over all previous ones.